Vincent Cassel

 Vincent Cassel ([vɛ̃sɑ̃ kasɛl]; [kʁɔʃɔ̃]; born 23 November 1966) is a French actor.
-He has starred in international and English language films and has earned a César Award and a Canadian Screen Award as well as nominations for a European Film Award and Screen Actors Guild Award.
+He has earned a César Award and a Canadian Screen Award as well as nominations for a European Film Award and a Screen Actors Guild Award.

-He first achieved recognition for his performance as a troubled French Jewish youth in Mathieu Kassovitz's 1995 film La Haine (Hate) for which he received two César Award nominations.
-He also garnered attention for Gasper Noe's film Irréversible (2002) which he acted in and co-produced.
+Cassel first achieved recognition for his performance as a troubled Jewish youth in Mathieu Kassovitz's 1995 film La Haine (Hate) for which he received two César Award nominations.
+He also garnered attention for Gaspar Noé's film Irréversible (2002) which he acted in and co-produced.
 He received the César Award for Best Actor for his role as the criminal Jacques Mesrine in Mesrine (2008).
-His other-Cèsar nominated roles include Read My Lips (2001), Mon Roi (2015), It's Only the End of the World (2016), and The Specials (2019).
+His other César-nominated roles include Read My Lips (2001), Mon Roi (2015), It's Only the End of the World (2016), and The Specials (2019).

-He garnered recognition with English-speaking roles in Elizabeth (1998), Ocean's Twelve (2004) and Ocean's Thirteen (2007), as well as Eastern Promises (2007), Black Swan (2010), and Jason Bourne (2016).
-In 2020, he played Enguerrand Serac in the HBO series Westworld.
+Cassel garnered recognition with English-speaking roles in Elizabeth (1998), Shrek (2001), Ocean's Twelve (2004) and Ocean's Thirteen (2007), Eastern Promises (2007), Black Swan (2010), and Jason Bourne (2016).
+In 2020, he appeared on the HBO series Westworld.

 Early life and family

 Cassel was born in Paris, France, to journalist Sabine Litique and actor Jean-Pierre Cassel (born Jean-Pierre Crochon).
 Cassel's brother, Mathias, is a rapper with the group Assassin under the name "Rockin' Squat".
-His half-sister, Cécile Cassel, is also an actor.
+His half-sister, Cécile Cassel, is also an actress.